miemiy/Devices-docs/surface-hub/surface-hub-2s-connect.md

 | **HDMI (in port)** | Audio/video                               | Single cable for audio and video.
 TouchBack/InkBack not supported.
 HDCP is enabled.                       |
 | **MiniDP 1.2 out** | Video-out for display mirroring           | Mirrors Surface Hub 2S display on a larger screen.

-When you connect a guest computer to Surface Hub 2S via the USB-C port, several USB devices are discovered and configured.
-These peripheral devices are created for TouchBack and InkBack.
-As shown in the following table, the peripheral devices can be viewed in Device Manager, which will show duplicate names for some devices, as shown in the following table.
+When connecting a guest computer via USB-C, Surface Hub 2S automatically configures several USB devices to enable TouchBack and InkBack, as shown in the Device Manager table below.

 |Peripheral| Listing in Device Manager |
 | ---------------------------- |------------- |